felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 The Geneva Conventions and their *additional protocols* (APs) constitute the core of IHL and establish legal rules on the conduct of armed conflict.
 These rules codify the meaning and usage of protective emblems, namely, the red cross, crescent, and crystal, permitting *protected parties* (PPs) to mark their assets, such as vehicles, personnel, or buildings with these signs during armed conflicts.
-These signs inform other parties about an asset's affiliation with the International Red Cross and Red Crescent Movement (*indicative* use), or about an asset's protected status under IHL (*protective* use).
+These markings inform other parties about an asset's affiliation with the International Red Cross and Red Crescent Movement (*indicative* use), or about an asset's protected status under IHL (*protective* use).
 Actors bound by IHL must respect an asset's protected status and not attack it, except in very limited circumstances.

 Since 1949, the Geneva Conventions have been amended and extended.